 I always talk to my patients with diabetes about the importance of staying on top of their foot health.
-That means taking a few different steps.
+It's one of our top office priorities, and that's why we've just introduced a new diabetic foot exam protocol in the office.
+It's also why we've partnered with Anodyne to provide high-quality, attractive diabetic shoes for our patients.
+But we can't protect your feet alone, without your help.
+For that reason, you'll need to take a few different steps.
 And they happen daily, monthly and annually.
 Let's look at how to protect your diabetic feet.

 3 Ways to Prevent Diabetic Foot Ulcers

 As your Houston podiatrist, I have a few different ways I can protect your feet.
 But you also have to be part of the process.
 Here's what I mean.

 1. Daily Foot Checks